Religion and environmentalism: Lama Yeshe Losal Rinpoche

 Lama Yeshe Losal Rinpoche works to spread environmental awareness through his teachings and public talks.
 He is the founder of The Holy Isle project on Holy Island, Firth of Clyde, which was purchased by the Rokpa Trust in 1992.
 Lama Yeshe's vision is to create a peaceful, sacred space, guided by environmental considerations for people of all faiths and religions.
 Since acquiring the island up to 50 thousand indigenous trees have been planted as part of the "Trees for Peace" project.
 This was developed in consultation with the Scottish Forestry Commission, the Scottish Office, the Farming and Wildlife Advisory Group, and other environmental experts, and has helped to recreate a woodland habitat to support biodiversity.
-A designated nature reserve for native animals, birds, and sea-life has been created on the east side of the island, and at the north end of the island, there is the Centre of World Peace and Health, whose design and construction is based upon environmental sustainability, sensitive to the ecology of its unique environment.
+A designated nature reserve for native animals, birds, and sea life has been created on the east side of the island, and at the north end of the island, there is the Centre of World Peace and Health, whose design and construction are based upon environmental sustainability, sensitive to the ecology of its unique environment.
 In creating a place where humans and animals can live in peace and harmony, Holy Isle has become a model of environmentally friendly living.